horia141/horia141.github.io/_posts/2022-05-14-career-frameworks.md

 Choosing a job family is one part plan and one part luck.
 It starts as early as high school, but needs to become a planned and explicit choice by university.
 It's of course totally possible to change job families.
-But the more specialized a field is the harder this is.
+But the more specialized a field is, the harder this is.
 For example, it's a small jump from backend developer to site reliability engineer.
 Many companies would allow it while keeping the same job level.
 But going to something like a compiler engineer or hardware architect is a much larger jump.
 Without a PhD, you won't even be considered for some of these roles.